michaelkirk/georust_book/src/intro.md

 # Answering Geospatial Questions with Rust

-### Option 1
-Space is vast and ever-present.
-It's all around us everywhere, and it exists between everything we care about.
-As a result, everyone always has questions about distance.
-Where are we going?
-Why does that one person on the conference call always sit so far away from the camera?
-And perhaps the most enduring of all, the query that we've all been asking since we could barely speak: Are we there yet?

-### Option 2
 Luke Skywalker once said that space is the final frontier, like it's just some distant concept far, far away.
 Set your lightsaber to stun just for a second though, and you quickly realize that space is vast and ever-present — it's all around us and between everything everywhere.
 It's familiar, yet elusive.
 How big is it?
 What should we do with it?
 Are we there yet?

 ## What Is Geospatial Computation?